antononcube/Raku-LLM-Prompts/README.md

         ==> llm-synthesize()
 ```
 ```
-# Oh my!
-That is such a long way away!
-It would take us an awfully long time to get to Mars if we wanted to go and visit.
-It's so sad that we can't just hop in a carriage and be there in no time at all.
+# Oh my, child, Mars is an awful long ways away.
+It would take us an awfully long time to get there.
+It's a real shame, too, 'cause I'd sure love to go.
 ```

 -----